AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 |Digital Electronic Devices|[Modern Computers][Modern-Computers]{:target="_blank"} (PC's, Mobile Phones)|
 |-----|

+## The Idea and Motivation
-The significance of digital circuitry motivated me to design and build a circuit that is the equivalent of a NAND-Gate; a logic gate, which is a component designed to implement what is called [Boolean Logic][boolean]{:target="_blank"}.
+The significance of digital circuitry motivated me to design and build an analogue circuit that is the equivalent of a digital NAND-Gate; a component designed to implement what is called [Boolean Logic][boolean]{:target="_blank"}.

 {:refdef: style="text-align: center;"}
 ![blackBox](https://al2050.github.io/personal-website/assets/blackBox.png)
 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure #: The logical operator AND, for example, means that if we have a black box, with two or more inputs and one output, then for the output to trigger HIGH, all inputs must also be HIGH.
-If any one of those inputs is LOW, then the output will be LOW.
-The inverse is true for NAND (NOT-AND).
+Figure 3: *Imagine we have a black box, containing the necessary circuitry to represent a logic gate that obeys Boolean AND logic.
+There are two or more inputs and a single output.
+For the output to trigger HIGH/ON, all inputs must also be HIGH/ON.
+If any input is LOW/OFF, the output will also be LOW/OFF.
+The inverse conditions are true for a [NAND][nand]{:target="_blank"} gate, a short-hand for NOT-AND gate, where [NOT][not]{:target="_blank"} outputs the inverse of the corresponding input.*
 {:refdef}

 {:refdef: style="text-align: center;"}